Pagan & Magickal Terms and Definitions

 Solitaire or Solitary: a witch who practices alone and is not or no longer associated with a specific Tradition, coven, or group.

 So Mote It Be: a closing phrase meaning "so shall it be."
-Often used in spells and magickal workings as a way of reaffirming one's Will and that his/her Will will come to pass.
+Often used in spells and magickal workings as a way of reaffirming one's Will and that their Will will come to pass.
+The term "mote" itself means "may" or "must."

 Spell: casting of, changing, or working with energy to obtain a specific purpose; can be non-religious and often accompanied by spoken words and other tools.

-Summerland: the place where the soul goes between incarnations; believed by some to refer to Sumeria where many beliefs and traditions may have originated.
+Summerland: term originating from the Theosophical Society; the place where the soul goes between incarnations; believed by some to refer to Sumeria where many beliefs and traditions may have originated.
+Some descriptions are similar to Christian beliefs of Heaven, where we meet with our loved ones who died before us, only the Summerland is more of a stop along the way in a much longer journey rather than a permanent place.

 Three-Fold Law: whatever one sends out, they will get back times three - send out good, get good in return; send out bad, get bad in return.